Credaxis/credaxis-main-platform-website/client/README.md

-# Credora
+# Credaxis

 ## Overview

-Credora is a decentralized certificate verification system designed for educational institutions to issue digital certificates securely on the Ethereum blockchain.
-By leveraging blockchain technology, Credora eliminates the need for traditional background checks and third-party verification services, allowing employers and institutions to verify credentials instantly and reliably.
+Credaxis is a decentralized certificate verification system designed for educational institutions to issue digital certificates securely on the Ethereum blockchain.
+By leveraging blockchain technology, Credaxis eliminates the need for traditional background checks and third-party verification services, allowing employers and institutions to verify credentials instantly and reliably.

 ## Features